 B must fit in memory.

-For equality joins like this one, the work can be distributed across many aggregators.
+For equality joins like this one, the work can be distributed across many servers.

 hash(B.x) % N. Similarly, the

-A.x are sent to the appropriate aggregator.
+A.x are sent to the appropriate server.
 In this way, each hash table constructed by the

 sizeOf(B) / N in size.
 This number